jonath48/jonath48.github.io/_pages/log.md

 ### October

 * **Summary:** Collected the data from the tests run and made some diagrams and tables for the data.
 Read Ken Zick's paper on LUT burn in https://ieeexplore.ieee.org/document/6927475

+### November/December

+* **Summary:** Set up project to allow for the recording of current used by board while running voting shorts.
+Began to run test collecting data.
+Plotted first small set of data collected from first test experiment.
+Created plots with the minimum, maximum, and mean of the current of each test.